 In Chinese medicine, the liver is responsible for the smooth flow of Qi (vitale energy) throughout the body.
 When the liver is functioning properly, Qi flows smoothly, and we feel healthy and joyful.
 When the liver is stagnant or blocked, Qi can become stuck, leading to a range of health issues and the feeling of irritability, impatience and anger.

 Eating foods that support liver health can help to keep your Qi flowing smoothly and your body feeling energized and balanced.
 Some foods that are particularly beneficial such as leafy greens like kale and spinach, bitter vegetables like dandelion greens and arugula.
 It’s also a good idea to avoid heavy, greasy foods during the spring season, as these can put a strain on the liver and gallbladder.

-The quantity of sleeping hours is not as essential as the quality of your sleep.
-Chinese medicine charted a biological clock for internal organs according to observation of each organ’s function and behaviour.
+Chinese medicine charted a biological clock for internal organs according to observation of each organ’s function and behavior.
 The ideal bedtime for liver health is before 11pm.
 The liver rests and replenishes between 11pm to 3am.
 Chronic insomnia and the habit of staying up late can create unnecessary burdens for liver function.

-Certain people experience more health challenges during change of seasons.
-You might benefit from a series of acupuncture treatments to address certain health issues and have a better transition into a new season.
+Certain people experience more health challenges during the change of seasons.
+You might benefit from a series of acupuncture treatments to address certain health issues, rebalance your body and have a better transition into a new season.
 Book an appointment or contact us for more information.